----

-QUESTION: Who decides whether a decision from a 3-member panel merits appeal to the full panel?
+57. QUESTION: Who decides whether a decision from a three-member panel merits appeal to the full panel?

-ANSWER: The panel itself would review the request and make a determination about whether review request meets the test
+ANSWER: The panel itself would review the request and make a determination about whether review request meets the test.

----

-QUESTION: How critical is the Board response and dialogue?
+58. QUESTION: How critical is the Board response and dialogue?

-ANSWER: TBD
+ANSWER: TBD [Ultimately, the Board alone has the power to amend the current Articles of Incorporation and the Bylaws.
+As a result, engagement with the Board is necessary in order for the CCWG Proposal to be put into effect.]